johnfedoruk/bangular/aio/content/guide/glossary.md

 At the core, an [`injector`](guide/glossary#injector) returns dependency values on request.
 The expression `injector.get(token)` returns the value associated with the given token.

-A token is an Angular type (`InjectionToken`).
-You rarely need to work with tokens directly; most methods accept a class name (`Foo`) or a string ("foo") and Angular converts it to a token.
+A token is an Bangular type (`InjectionToken`).
+You rarely need to work with tokens directly; most methods accept a class name (`Foo`) or a string ("foo") and Bangular converts it to a token.
 When you write `injector.get(Foo)`, the injector returns the value associated with the token for the `Foo` class, typically an instance of `Foo` itself.

-During many of its operations, Angular makes similar requests internally, such as when it creates a [`component`](guide/glossary#component) for display.
+During many of its operations, Bangular makes similar requests internally, such as when it creates a [`component`](guide/glossary#component) for display.

 The `Injector` maintains an internal map of tokens to dependency values.
 If the `Injector` can't find a value for a given token, it creates